Aboriginal and Torres Strait Islander people are advised the following article contains images of deceased persons.

 We are expected to sing a divisive national anthem that dismisses history, even with the symbolic groundbreaking change to the lyrics.

-And, as a cherry on top, James Cook and Arthur Phillip are immortalised in Sydney – and just last year their statues received round-the-clock taxpayer funded protection at the height of the Black Lives Matter movement, because apparently #StatueLivesMatter.
+And, as a cherry on top, James Cook and Arthur Phillip are immortalised in Sydney – and in 2020 their statues received round-the-clock taxpayer funded protection at the height of the Black Lives Matter movement, because apparently #StatueLivesMatter.

 Police stand guard at the Captain Cook statue in Sydney’s Hyde Park.
 Source: Jack Fischer, Twitter